leohentschker/vslint/README.md

 * Uses chromium to render html snapshots
 * Supports OpenAI and Gemini (in beta) models for analysis
 * Creates snapshot files in Markdown format to store the results of automated testing
-* Supports running a review server with `npx @vslint/server`, or in the cloud with a Dockerfile
+* Supports running a local review server with `npx @vslint/server` or in the cloud with a Dockerfile

 ```typescript
 import { render } from '@testing-library/react';